‘DWTS’ Cast 2017: See The First Official Photos For Season 24

-The official DWTS cast 2017 has been revealed by ABC and the first official photos of the celebrity stars with their professional dance partners have been revealed!
-On Wednesday, March 1, the new Dancing With The Stars cast made their big reveal on Good Morning America, after a long wait filled with rumors and leaked names.
+The official DWTS cast 2017 has been revealed by ABC, and the first official photos of the celebrity stars with their professional dance partners have been revealed!
+On Wednesday, March 1, the new Dancing with the Stars cast made their big reveal on Good Morning America after a long wait filled with rumors and leaked names.
 Now, we finally know who will be putting on their dancin’ shoes this season!

 According to ABC, there are 13 couples going for Season 24’s Mirror Ball Trophy.
 The site also confirmed some surprises.